top of page

 Shared Responsibility

-It is everyone’s responsibility to ensure that a culture of safety is fostered and maintained within the organisation and its associated services.
+responses are required to ensure a safe culture is fostered and maintained across ERCS.
 All ERCVIC staff and volunteers are committeed to the safety and protection of children and adults.

-For more infomation regarding Child Safeguarding or to raise a concern, please contact Jennifer Lewis - Edmund Rice Ministries Oceania Safeguarding Coordinator on 0438 917 505 or safeguarding@edmundrice.org.
+For more information regarding Child Safeguarding or to raise a concern, please contact Jennifer Lewis - Safeguarding Director, Edmund Rice Community Services on 0438 917 505 or safeguarding@edmundrice.org.

 bottom of page